"

 IEEE Style [#] is generally used in Engineering and Computer Science.

-In-text citations: when you (a) first refer to a source, (b) quote, paraphrase or summarize a source, or (c) use data or graphics from a source, you must place an in-text citation referring to that source within paragraph or caption.
-The citation takes the form of a number in a square bracket [1] typed inline with your sentence text (generally not super-scripted).
+In-text citations: when you (a) first refer to a source, (b) quote, paraphrase or summarize a source, or (c) use data or graphics from a source, you must place an in-text citation referring to that source within the paragraph or caption.
+The IEEE style citation takes the form of a number in a square bracket [1] typed inline with your sentence text (generally not super-scripted).
 Citations are numbered in chronological order as they appear in your paper.
 Thus, the first source that you cite is [1].
 The second source is [2], etc. Once a source is given a number, it always retains that number.
 So if you cite the first source later on in your paper, it is still (and always) cited as [1] throughout your paper.

 References List: include a numbered list of all the sources you have cited in your paper in chronological order, documented properly in IEEE style, at the end of your paper.
 A reader familiar with academic conventions will be able to tell what kinds of sources you have referenced by the way you have formatted the information, and will be able to find the source based on the information included.
-Be sure to include the URL and/or DOI for each source, so that the reader can easily click and go to the source.
+Be sure to include a working URL and/or DOI for each source, so that the reader can easily click and go to the source.

 In-text Citations FAQ